immich-app/immich/docs/docs/features/monitoring.md

 ## Grafana

 For a dedicated tool with nice presentation, you can use Grafana instead.
-This connects to Prometheus (and possibly other source) for sophisticated data visualization.
+This connects to Prometheus (and possibly other sources) for sophisticated data visualization.

 Setting up Grafana is similar to Prometheus.
 You can add a service for it: